SAP-samples/teched2025-IN165/README.md

 ## Description

 Explore the powerful features of SAP Integration Suite, advanced event mesh.
 Start with core event-driven architecture elements like queues and topics, then dive into advanced topics and filtering to simulate a social media–like experience.
-Finally, try out advanced capabilities such as event replay.
+Try out advanced capabilities such as event replay.
+Finally learn about the features and tools that allow you to achieve the event-driven hockey stick.

 ## Overview